 Address Bar location

-You can choose to display the Address Bar at the top or bottom of the browser window.
-You can select this in Settings > Address Bar > Address Bar Position.
+You can decide whether to display the Address Bar at the top or bottom of the browser window.
+Make the choice in Settings > Address Bar > Address Bar Position.

 Show / Hide Address Bar

-To reset the changes right-click on a button > Customize > Reset Toolbar to Default.
-In case you’ve removed all of the buttons, go to Settings > Appearance > Window Appearance > Toolbar Customization > Reset Navigation Toolbar.
+To reset the changes right-click on a button > Customise > Reset Toolbar to Default.
+In case you’ve removed all of the buttons, go to Settings > Appearance > Window Appearance > Toolbar Customisation > Reset Address Bar.